manlaya/gridmarthe/README.md

 ### From sources

-`gridmarthe` use Fortran module (partly from marthe source code, plus some specific developpement) which need to be compiled before local installation.
+`gridmarthe` use some Fortran modules which need to be compiled before local installation.

 #### Compilation and installation